A lot of science experiments take a long time, but not the hot and cold water density experiment!

 Try it out at home or in the classroom!

-If you love doing quick science experiments that wow, try this amazing color mixing and water density experiment.
+If you love doing quick science experiments that wow, try this amazing color mixing density experiment.
 Kids will ask to do this one over and over again!

 WHY DO SCIENCE EXPERIMENTS FOR KIDS